Motley has shown steady improvement over his career and has developed into a college star, who is a likely first round pick in the NBA draft.

 Reminds of Pascal Siakam as a long but slightly undersized PF with a solid all around game.
 Has a similar skill set to Lavoy Allen

-Projection: mid to late first round pick in the 2017 or 2018 NBA Draft
+Projection: mid first to early second round pick in the 2017 or 2018 NBA Draft